aadilmallick/blog/src/posts/self-improvement/best-productivity-videos.md

 ### Practice

-Skill acquisition is a way to level up in the game of life.
+Skill acquisition is the way to level up in the game of life.

 You should not even _consider_ doing anything that will not level up your life or is not skill acquisition.
 The only exception is watching Netflix at **night** when winding down.